 Skip to main content

-The UACES Graduate Forum Research Conference 2025 will explore the interplay between democracy and crisis within the EU.
-The conference calls for research that examines the evolution of EU values over time and across different contexts.
-Scholars in political science, law, history, economics, and related fields are encouraged to contribute.
-We welcome research that employs both traditional and innovative methodologies.
+The conference calls for research that examines how the EU responds to fragmentation, competition and evolving global challenges across different policy areas and contexts.
+Scholars in political science, law, history, economics, sociology, anthropology, international relations and related fields are encouraged to contribute.
+We welcome research that employs diverse methodologies, from traditional approaches to innovative and interdisciplinary perspectives.

-The conference provides a platform for young and emerging scholars to investigate democracy and EU values.
-UACES particularly welcomes proposals from BIPOC academics, scholars from under-represented geographies (e.g. the Global South) and scholars from disciplines that have lower representation at UACES events, including anthropology, cultural studies and history.
+The conference provides a platform for young and emerging scholars to investigate the pressures shaping Europe today and to contribute to wider debates about the EU’s future.
+UACES particularly welcomes proposals from BIPOC academics, scholars from under‑represented geographies including the Global South and researchers from disciplines that have lower representation at UACES events such as anthropology, cultural studies and history.

 Proposal Themes